robotpony/w42/content/blog/2025/the-feels-of-nostalgia-can-drive-great-design.md

 ## The physics of memory

-When I open the PICO-8 fantasy console and hear those distinctly crunchy sounds, I remember the Atari 600XL, Commodore 64, or NES, my brain doesn't just remember programming.
-It rebuilds the entire context: the weight of the keyboard, the smell of warm electronics, the specific frustration of waiting for a tape to load, the pure magic when a three-voice harmony finally works.
+When I open the PICO-8 fantasy console, I hear those distinctly crunchy sounds.
+I remember the Atari 600XL, Commodore 64, and NES.
+My brain doesn't just remember programming, it rebuilds the entire context of the time: the weight of the keyboard, the smell of warm electronics, the specific frustration of waiting for a tape to load, the pure magic when a three-voice harmony finally works.

 These aren't the fond memories we share at reunions.
 They're the memories that make us who we are.
 They're the reason certain design decisions feel *right* in our bones before we can articulate why.